-Following Mediation if there is agreement on all or any of the issues in dispute a Mediation Settlement agreement is signed by the parties.
+Following mediation if there is agreement on all or any of the issues in dispute either a Mediation Settlement is drafted by the Mediator and signed by the parties(legally binding) or a Memorandum of Understanding/Note of Mediated Agreement(non legally binding) is drafted by the Mediator and signed by the parties.

-Not all issues in dispute have to be agreed during Mediation.
-Agreement even on some of the issues is a success and a Mediation Settlement agreement can be signed on what has been agreed.
+Not all issues in dispute have to be agreed during mediation.
+Agreement even on some of the issues is a success and an agreement can be signed on what has been agreed.

 The Court Service Annual Report 2019